 You can assess the security of WordPress plugins and themes by reviewing a couple of important indicators:

 Carefully read the Terms of Service – it may include unwanted extras that the authors didn’t advertise on their homepage.
-If the plugin or theme doesn’t meet any of these requirements or has recently changed owners before the latest update, you may want to look for a more secure solution.
+If the plugin or theme doesn’t meet any of these requirements or has recently changed owners before the latest update, you may want to look for a more secure solution for your WordPress site.